Vitamin-K is required for

 With respect to blood, the composition of lymph can be expressed as:

-1. No RBc, No Platelets, Less proteins, Less calcium and phosphorus, Predominant corpuscles lymphocytes
+1. No RBc, No Plateletes, Less proteins, Less calcium and phosphorus, Predominant corpuscles lymphocytes.

-2. No RBc, No Platelets, Less proteins, More calcium and phosphorus, Predominant corpuscles lymphocytes
+2. No RBc, No Plateletes, Less proteins, More calcium and phosphorus, Predominant corpuscles lymphocytes.

-3. No RBc, Less Platelets, Less proteins, Less calcium and phosphorus, Predominant corpuscles macrophages
+3. No RBc, Less or no Plateletes, Less proteins, Less calcium and phosphorus, Predominant corpuscles macrophages.

-4. No RBc, Less Platelets, Less proteins, Less calcium and phosphorus, Predominant corpuscles monocytes
+4. No RBc, less Plateletes, Less proteins, Less calcium and phosphorus, Predominant corpuscles monocytes.

 What percentage of ventricular filling is achieved by atrial contraction?